Marital Agreements

 Has the person you're engaged to asked you to sign a prenuptial agreement?
 You may hesitate because you believe marriage should be forever, no matter what.
 Or you may agree with the concept of a prenuptial agreement, but you wisely seek clarity about the particulars of the prenup under consideration.
 Talk to a lawyer about your concerns.
 Learn what your rights are and get an objective legal opinion about the agreement before you sign.

-Do You Need A Prenup Agreement Or Advice About A Proposed Prenup?
-Consult With A Colorado Lawyer.
+Do You Need a Prenup Agreement or Advice About a Proposed Prenup?

 At Rocky Mountain Family Law, we pride ourselves on our cost-effective, friendly legal services in the Fort Collins area.
-Call or contact us today to schedule a consultation with an attorney.
+Call or contact us today to schedule a consultation with attorney Sarah Hubbard.

-Call Rocky Mountain Family Law at 970-419-4350 or contact us to set up an appointment with a Colorado lawyer.
+Call Rocky Mountain Family Law at 970-419-4350 or contact us to set up an appointment with attorney Sarah Hubbard.